AugustMiller/phpmcmap/README.md

 ddev php artisan migrate
 ```

 Without data, the app won’t do much!
+Proceed to [importing](#importing) to start ingesting region files.

+&rarr; Run `ddev launch` to open your system’s default browser to the map.

+If the browser is blank, you may need to run `ddev npm run build` or `ddev npm run dev` to compile or serve the JavaScript and CSS bundles.
+Laravel will automatically switch between static resources and “hot module reloading” via the Vite adapter.
+(I have no idea how part works—it came preconfigured with the app skeleton!)

 ## Configuration